TrofinRazvan/sports-complex/README.md

 # Contributing

 Contributions are welcome!
+I'm always open to feedback and collaboration.
+If you have any suggestions, improvements, or ideas, please feel free to open an issue or submit a pull request.
 If you want to contribute to the project, please follow the standard GitHub workflow and submit a pull request.